 IBM’s Cost of a Data Breach Report 2021 states that ‘The most common initial attack vector in 2021was compromised credentials, responsible for 20% of breaches’, maintaining their lead from last year.
 In addition, the report states that ‘Breaches caused by stolen/compromised credentials took the longest number of days to identify (250) and contain (91) on average, for an average total of 341 days’.
 It also should be noted that the business email compromise, which according to the report is the most costly of attack vectors, is essentially a specific case of compromised credentials.

 Current State: Dispersed Protections and Inherent Blind Spots

 Identity-based attacks are a weak link in today’s security stack.
-Firstly, the protection is dispersed across various products and team – CASB to protect against initial access to SaaS applications, Endpoint Protection Platform (EPP) against on-prem lateral movement, NGFW against malicious remote connections and so on.
+Firstly, identity protection is dispersed across various products and team – CASB to protect against initial access to SaaS applications, Endpoint Protection Platform (EPP) against on-prem lateral movement, NGFW against malicious remote connections and so on.